A New Era in Eye Care: Understanding the Promise of Regenerative Retinal Therapies

 The Current Landscape of Retinal Disease

-For many years, being diagnosed with an inherited retinal disease (IRD) like Retinitis Pigmentosa (RP) or advanced Age-Related Macular Degeneration (AMD) meant facing a future of progressive, irreversible vision loss.
+For many years, receiving a diagnosis of an inherited retinal disease (IRD) such as Retinitis Pigmentosa (RP) or advanced Age-Related Macular Degeneration (AMD) often meant facing a future of gradual, irreversible vision loss.

 Three Pillars of Regenerative Medicine